ALFFAN1992/reallydisgustingvasectomypictures/index.md

 <p style = "font-family:courier;font-size:16px;">

    Shoutout to gt the nigger & Carl

+  ((REAL PICTURES.
+REAL STORIES.
+DEMOTIVITATIONALS FOR THE MIND))
     Welcome to the site of pictures of real vasectomies!!!